Open Enrollment Information

 Arizona state law allows students to apply for admission to any state public school, based on available classroom space.
 Open Enrollment applications are approved on a year-by-year basis with no guarantee of continued enrollment.
-Click here for Governing Board Policy JFB Open Enrollment
+Click here to view Governing Board Policy JFB - Open Enrollment

 What is a variance?